NYSE: CLOSED

 Atomic Eagle owns 47.4Mlb of uranium in Zambia, trades at A$2.53/lb vs peer averages above A$3.33/lb, and is fully funded for its biggest drill program in 17 years.

-Why Uranium Demand Is Not a Trend: It Is a Structural Reality
+Why Uranium Demand Is Not a Trend.
+It Is a Structural Reality.

-Atomic Eagle Limited, ASX Investor Presentation
+Atomic Eagle Limited, ASX Corporate Presentation

-Atomic Eagle Limited, ASX Investor Presentation
+Atomic Eagle Limited, ASX Corporate Presentation

-Atomic Eagle Limited, ASX Investor Presentation
+Atomic Eagle Limited, ASX Corporate Presentation

 The Valuation Gap That the Market Has Not Yet Closed

-Atomic Eagle Limited, ASX Investor Presentation, November 2025
+Atomic Eagle Limited, ASX Corporate Presentation

-"Fully funded for largest exploration program in 17 years."
+"Uranium: strongest fundamental and strategic setup in a generation.
+Fully funded for largest exploration program in 18 years."

-Atomic Eagle Limited, ASX Investor Presentation
+Atomic Eagle Limited, ASX Corporate Presentation

 The Investment Thesis for Atomic Eagle